Nainik2509/Vuexy-React-Next-Js/docs/guide/layout/layout-components.md

 #### Left side section

-- Template Search which uses `Autocomplete` component
+- Template Search which uses the `Autocomplete` component

 #### Right side section

+- Change language by using the `LanguageDropdown` component
-- Light and Dark Mode Toggler which uses `ModeToggler` component
+- Light and Dark Mode Toggler which uses the `ModeToggler` component
-- Notifications of the User which uses `NotificationDropdown` component
+- Notifications of the User which uses the `NotificationDropdown` component
-- User Actions which uses `UserDropdown` component
+- User Actions which uses the `UserDropdown` component

 ### 3. Footer

 Footer is created with the following components:

-1. Copyright on left side
+1. Copyright on the left side
-2. Important links of the company on right side
+2. Important links of the company on the right side

 ## Horizontal Layout Components